- View the downtown face of the NW/Downtown Portland Bike/Walk Map as a PDF

-Transit Information: Bus routes and stops plus MAX light rail and Portland Streetcar routes and stations and the Portland Aerial Tram and BIKETOWN service area and stations
+Transit Information: Bus routes and stops plus MAX light rail and Portland Streetcar routes and stations, the Portland Aerial Tram and BIKETOWN service area and stations

 Community Assets: Parks, community centers, schools, libraries, post offices, grocery stores, hospitals, fire stations

 Other Walking Amenities: Traffic signals, public restrooms, drinking fountains and decorative fountains, scenic vistas, and points of interest

 Note on dogs: Dogs on a leash are welcome on all walking paths and parks through Portland.
 Portland has several designated off-leash areas, some that are year-round and others at certain times.
 Click the link for detailed information or call 503-823-PARKS.
 Please remember to clean up after your dog.